ReggieReo/MaiChaiNaHH-Hospital/readme.md

-# IntercityRailwayReservationSystem
+# MaiChaiNaHH Hospitle
-HospitalManagementSystem is a proposed project for the "Database Systems for Software and Knowledge Engineers" (01219231) course.
+MaiChaiNaHH Hospitle is a proposed project for the "Database Systems for Software and Knowledge Engineers" (01219231) course.
 This web application is designed to manage and streamline various aspects of hospital operations through an effective database system.
 The project's goal is to simulate a real-world